 Me: (in a much less authoritative voice): I’m going to. . . um . . . put an extra check mark?
 On your conduct folder?”

-There were classrooms where this threat might also have worked.
+There were classrooms where even this threat might have worked.

-I knew this because I had originally borrowed the idea of conduct folders from a colleague who also had excellent classroom management.
+I knew this because I had originally borrowed the idea of conduct folders from a different colleague, who also had excellent classroom management.
 This colleague was about my size and didn’t have a booming voice.
 But she was very organized.
 Her classroom looked like an Office Depot commercial.
-She filled out the folders every afternoon with the kids’ conduct grades and sent them home consistently every Friday.
+She filled out the conduct folders every afternoon and sent them home consistently every Friday.
 Her kids were terrified to take home a bad conduct grade.

 In my class, things were a little different.
-There was a lot going on in the afternoons in my classroom, and sometimes in the confusion I forgot to fill out the conduct folders.
+There was a lot going on in the afternoons in my classroom.
+Sometimes, in the confusion I forgot to fill out the conduct folders.

 Actually, I almost always forgot to fill out the conduct folders.